sewald101/geohash_root/README.md

 5) In a web browser, visit: localhost:8888/geohash/

 ### To quit and clean up:
-6) `CNTL-C` to shut down local geohash django server.
+6) `CTRL-C` to shut down local geohash django server.
 7) `$ docker stop <ID noted above in Step 3>`
 8) To re-run app, repeat Step 4 above.
 9) To delete geohash Docker container: `$ docker rm <ID noted above in Step 3>`